adfinis/back8sup/README.md

 ### ConfigMap

-The configmap is managed by helm and configured in the `vales.yaml`
+The configmap is managed by helm and configured in the `values.yaml` file.

 Example configuration (see `src/config.sample.yaml`)